trotyl/ng-reactive/README.md

     }

-    // Execute whenever the `username` reactive state changes if (updateOn(changes.username)) {
+    // Execute whenever the `username` reactive state changes
+    // Both inputs and reactive states are tracked if (updateOn(changes.username)) {
       // Schedule an operation after view updated viewUpdate(() => {